maelle/simplymaelle/content/post/2020-04-20-css-snippet.md

 ## To-dos

-Clearly, my custom shortcode could do with... styling, which is sort of ironic, but this is left as an exercise to the reader.
+Clearly, my custom shortcode could do with... styling, which is sort of ironic, but this is left as an exercise to the reader. :wink:

-# The compromise: own your code, present it through Codepen
+# The mix: own your code, present it through Codepen

 A page of Codepen docs caught my attention: ["Prefill Embeds "](https://blog.codepen.io/documentation/prefill-embeds/) _CodePen Prefill Embeds allow you to enhance code that you are already displaying on your own website and transform it into an interactive environment._